ma language is disgraceful

 After school Leonard worked at various jobs, including bus conductor and university bookshop assistant.
 He went to night school and then to Glasgow University when he was 23 – while there he edited the university magazine – but left after two years.
 He went back later, in the 1970s, and finished his degree.

-Since graduating, Leonard has made his living as a writer.
+After graduating, Leonard made his living as a writer.
 He received a Scottish Arts Council Bursary in 1971 and 1978.
 While Writer in Residence at Renfrewshire Libraries he researched and compiled an anthology of local poets, Radical Renfrew (published in 1990).
 His poem on the Six O’Clock News (‘Unrelated Incidents 3’) is compulsory reading in the AQA English language GCSE course in England, Wales and Northern Ireland.
 In 2001 he was appointed, with Alasdair Gray and James Kelman, joint Professor in Creative Writing at the University of Glasgow, from which he retired in 2009.

 ‘whiji mean whiji mean